ionic-team/capacitor-site/pages/docs/v3/getting-started/index.md

 # Installing Capacitor

 This guide will help you install Capacitor into an existing frontend web app.

+> If starting a new app, we recommend using the documentation from your JavaScript framework of choice and then following this guide to integrate Capacitor.
+>
-You can also start a new app with `npm init @capacitor/app`.
+> You can also create a new basic app with `npm init @capacitor/app`.

 Capacitor provides a native mobile runtime and API layer for web apps.
-It does not come with any specific set of UI controls, which you will most likely need unless you're building a game or something similar.
-We recommend you start a Capacitor project with your mobile frontend framework of choice (such as [Ionic Framework](https://ionicframework.com/)).
+It does not come with any specific set of UI controls.
+We recommend you use a mobile component framework (such as [Ionic Framework](https://ionicframework.com/)).

 ## Before you start